IndexrXYZ/Indexr/README.md

 # Indexr
-**AI-Powered Crypto Index Funds.
-Invest with structure, not speculation.**
+**AI-Powered Crypto Index Funds — Invest with structure, not speculation.**

-Indexr is building the **Vanguard of Web3** - AI-driven, decentralized index funds that automate token selection, portfolio rebalancing, and execution.
+Indexr is building the **Vanguard of Web3**: a new way to invest in crypto through AI-driven, decentralized index funds that automate token selection, portfolio rebalancing, and on-chain execution.

-Our mission is simple: remove the chaos from crypto investing and replace it with clarity, automation, and long-term structure.
+Our mission is simple: remove the chaos from crypto investing and replace it with structure, clarity, and long-term thinking.

-> **Live now on Arbitrum Sepolia Testnet** – iterating with early users
+> 🧪 **Live now on Arbitrum Sepolia Testnet** – iterating with early users

 ---

 ## 🛠️ What We're Building

+- **Core Funds**
-- **Core Funds**: Static, market-cap weighted portfolios (e.g. INDXR-10, INDXR-DFI)
+  Static, market-cap weighted portfolios (e.g. `INDXR-10`, `INDXR-DFI`, `INDXR-FF`)

+- **Prime Funds**
-- **Prime Funds**: AI-weighted portfolios that respond to on-chain data, sentiment, wallet flows, and macro trends
+  Dynamic, AI-weighted portfolios that respond to on-chain data, sentiment, wallet flows, and macro trends

+- **Smart Contracts**
-- **Smart Contracts**: ERC-4626-style vaults built in Solidity, supporting secure deposits, redemptions, and rebalances
+  ERC-4626-style vaults in Solidity, supporting secure deposits, redemptions, and AI-driven rebalances

-- **AI Signals Engine**: A modular multi-agent system using DeepSeek, OpenManus-RL, and real-time data to power dynamic rebalancing
+- **AI Signals Engine**
+  Modular multi-agent system (OpenManus-RL + DeepSeek + live data) powering dynamic fund logic

 ---